captdam/DD-40/Operator/Controller/README.md

 **_[S1]_** At the beginning, the operator-side console is waiting for package from the ROV. **_[S6]_** Before the operator could do any data processing, the package needs to be fully received.
 Therefore, the window for Rx receiver is S2, S3 and S4.

-In state 3 of the main process **_[S3]_** , the operator-side console will pack the package and send the first word of it.
-Before the loop ends **_[S8]_** , the package should be fully sent.
-Since the transmission takes some time, there should be extra time before the loop ends.
-Hence, the window for Tx transmitter includes part of S3, from S4 to S7, and the beginning of S8. ?????Shorter is better?????
-(UART传输时间越短越好，不然会导致数据不能再window内完全传输。另外顺便加一句：There are two method to decrease the length of UART process: sending less word, or sending word faster.
-Because fasst transmission is not reliable in long-range envirnoment; hence, the key to solve this problem is to send less word.
-That means, only send the critical data.).
+In state 3 of the main process **_[S3]_** , the operator-side console will pack the package and send the first word and the package should be fully sent before the end of **_[S8]_** .
+Since the transmission takes time and the time of the whole frame(s1 to s8) can not be changed, the processing time before **_[S3]_** should be as short as possible in order to leave enough time for the transmission.
+Meanwhile, even though the window for the Tx transmitter includes a part of S3, S4, S5, S6, S7, and the beginning of S8, it is very necessary to make the transmission period as short as possible.
+There are two methods to reduce the time of UART processing.
+One is sending fewer words, and the other one is to send words faster.
+Since fast transmission speed is not reliable in the long-range environment, the only way to reduce the time is to reduce the length of the message.
+As a result, the UART will only send critical data.

 In order to update LCD display, the MCU writes to buffer, and a timer interrupt constantly rise and write the data to the LCD modules.
 Hence, the window for LCD writing covers the entire loop.